TWO STNM MEMBERS WIN THE 2018 STORYTELLING WORLD HONOR AWARD

 Duke City Story Slam is a monthly storytelling event where people get on the mic to tell true stories from their lives, without any notes, on that month’s theme.
 Audience members can put their names in the hat for a chance to tell a 5-min Open Mic story and Featured Tellers are recruited beforehand for 10-min slots.
 Stories are judged from 1-10 by a small panel of (kind, supportive, enthusiastic) volunteer judges and top scores take home a prize!
 If you like The Moth, you’ll love Duke City Story Slam - the only Story Slam in Albuquerque!
 DCSS is a production of Storytellers of New Mexico in collaboration with Red Door Brewing Company.

-Over 60 people attended the grand debut of DCSS -- with great reviews!
+Over 60 people attended each of the first three DCSS events -- with great reviews!
 Join the fun and put your name in the hat to tell, or come on down to take a listen!

 Special thanks to STNM's First Vice President, Nash Jones, for the impetus to bring this project to fruition.